Prices from £12.99

 What if I miss a pill/throw up/have diarrhoea?

-- If you miss a pill by less than 12 hours then take one as soon as you remember and carry on with the next dose as normal.
-This may mean taking two pills close together which is fine.
+- If you miss a pill by less than 24 hours, take one as soon as you remember and carry on with the next dose as normal.
+This may mean taking two pills close together which is fine

 What to do if you think you’re pregnant:

-- If you miss this time window then make an appointment to see you doctor as soon as you can to discuss other options about either abortion or carrying the pregnancy through to term.
-This may be a very difficult and stressful time so remember that certain charitable organisations exist to help give you the important information you may need e.g. http://www.fpa.org.uk.
+- If you miss this time window, make an appointment to see your doctor as soon as you can to discuss other options about either abortion or carrying the pregnancy through to term.
+This may be a very difficult and stressful time so remember that certain charitable organisations exist to help give you the important information you may need e.g. https://www.fpa.org.uk/

 There are many different types of contraceptive methods.
 You can discuss these with your doctor to help you decide which one suits you best.
 If you’re not thinking about getting pregnant soon, you could think about using long-acting reversible contraceptives (LARC).